For a Dreamy Night

 The Peninsula London

-The latest gem in the chic neighborhood of Belgravia, The Peninsula feels a bit like sleeping in a palace straight out of a Wes Anderson movie, but with an ultra-luxurious twist.
-White-gloved valet service, a rooftop with views of Buckingham, a spacious marble spa… and, of course, a courtesy Rolls-Royce.
-It's the kind of place where the room service is star-studded.
+The latest gem in the trendy Belgravia neighborhood, The Peninsula feels like staying in a palace right out of a Wes Anderson film, but in an ultra-luxury version.
+White-gloved valet service, a rooftop with views of Buckingham Palace, a lavish marble spa… and, of course, a courtesy Rolls-Royce.
+It's the kind of place where the room service is five-star.

 Voir cette publication sur Instagram